Womyn-born womyn: Third and fourth wave perspectives

 Julia Serano, writing in 2007, sharply criticized WBW as transmisogyny.
 She points to a double standard: trans men were allowed in WBW spaces, but trans women were not.
 In effect, this meant that trans men were treated as if they were women.
 Serano criticizes the WBW idea as inherently sexist against women, which goes against the very idea of feminism.
 Preventing pre-op trans women, she says, is phallocentric and objectifies trans women, and countered that butches are well tolerated in the feminist community despite their mannishness.
-If women can transcend their socialization, she argues so too can women assigned male at birth, adding that the idea that trans women, having been socialized as men, have some unique "male energy" is really just making the case that men have abilities women do not, which is anti-feminist.
+If women can transcend their socialization, she argues so too can women assigned male at birth, adding that the idea that trans women, having been socialized as men, have some unique "male energy" is in fact just making the case that men have abilities women do not, which is anti-feminist.

 Author Nadia Khayrallah finds the WBW idea at odds with itself.
-She wonders how one can choose to be labelled a "womyn", but then claim biological determinism by stating one is born a "womyn".
+They wonder how one can choose to be labelled a "womyn", but then claim biological determinism by stating one is born a "womyn".

 Women-only spaces

 A women-only space is an area where only women are allowed, thus providing a place where they do not have to interact with men.
 Historically and globally, many cultures had, and many still have, some form of female seclusion.
 Organizations and events with womyn-born womyn policies specifically exclude trans women from these spaces, restricting access to only cisgender women.
+This exclusionary practice reflects a contested understanding of womanhood and has been criticized for perpetuating transphobia and failing to recognize the diversity of women’s lived experiences.

 Michigan Womyn's Music Festival

 Throughout the final quarter of the twentieth century, women's music festivals often enacted womyn-born womyn policies.
 After the Michigan Womyn's Music Festival (MichFest) was described as a gathering for "women born as women and living as women", these intentions garnered wider attention in response to the exclusion of trans women from such events.

-In 1977, MichFest's primary owner, Lisa Vogel, issued a letter (co-signed by 21 supporters) to the feminist music collective Olivia Records, objecting to the inclusion of production employees at the festival that were not born female, notably Sandy Stone:
+In 1977, MichFest's primary owner, Lisa Vogel, signed a letter (together with 21 other signatories) to the feminist music collective Olivia Records, objecting to the inclusion of production employees at the festival that were not born female, notably Sandy Stone:

 After 40 years, the Michigan Womyn's Music Festival held its last event in 2015.
 This final gathering followed the withdrawal of support by the National Center for Lesbian Rights, National LGBTQ Task Force, and The TransAdvocate nonprofit website, for a boycott against MichFest and its womyn-born womyn intention.